A reference of Alabama Eviction Laws, and steps of the Alabama eviction process for Landlords and renters, updated 2021.

 - Failure to maintain the dwelling unit (Alabama Code § 35-9A-421)

 - Tenant remains in possession of the dwelling unit after the occupancy period without the landlord’s permission (Alabama Code § 35-9A-441)

-- What notice do Indiana eviction laws require that landlords provide tenants before starting the eviction process?
+- What notice do Alabama eviction laws require that landlords provide tenants before starting the eviction process?

 - For evictions based on non-payment of rent, the landlord must give a 7-day notice to pay before starting the eviction process.
 (Alabama Code § 35-9A-421(b))

 - For evictions based on lease violations, the landlord must give a 7-day notice of non-compliance and allow the tenant to correct the issue before starting the eviction process.
 (Alabama Code § 35-9A-421(a))

 - For evictions based on a holdover tenancy, landlords must provide a 30-day notice required to end the tenancy.
 If the tenant remains on the rental property after the termination date, the landlord can begin the eviction process without providing additional notice.
 (Alabama Code § 35-9A-441)